missionpinball/mpf-docs/docs/config/mpf.md

 Single value, type: `integer`.
 Default: `0`

-Default sync_mc for all shows when not specified otherwise.
+Default sync_ms for all shows when not specified otherwise.

 ### default_timed_enable_ms: